Atlas975/Notes/ProgramLanguages/SQL/SQL_deletion.md

 );
 ```

-## N:M
+## N:M relations
-- This relation type typically requires an intermediate join table consisting of
+- This relation type typically requires an intermediate join table.
+This creates a third relation which has foreign key referencing both parent tables
+- CASCADE deletion should be used in order to maintain [[Database_constraints#Key integrity|Key integrity]] in these kind of relations
 ```sql
 CREATE TABLE students (
     id INT PRIMARY KEY AUTO_INCREMENT,